Explore the Agenda

 9:00 am Discovery of SW-3431, a First-in-Class Molecular Glue Activator with Potent & Selective Anti-Tumor Activity in PPP2R1A Mutant Cancers

-Chief Scientific Officer, RAPPTA Therapeutics
+Professor, RAPPTA Therapeutics

 • Targeting a tumor suppressor with small molecule glues to reactivate PP2A in cancer